ethanbakare/EDA_for_hate_speech/README.md

 Download Wordnet

 After which proceed to
-### Download the .ipynb file titled  000_DA_HS
+### Download the .ipynb file titled  '000_DA_HS' & dataset folder
-Download the .ipynb file titled 000_DA_HS.ipynb

-### Download the dataset folder
-Download the dataset folder which contains the test, val, train, and train augmeneted files
+Download the .ipynb file titled 000_DA_HS.ipynb as well as the dataset folder which contains the test, val, train, and train augmented files

 ### Open the 000_DA_HS.ipynb
-Open 000_DA_HS.ipynb proceed to the second block of code to change the address for the test, validation and (train data - choose smaple of choice)
+Open 000_DA_HS.ipynb proceed to the second block of code to change the address for the test, validation and (train data - choose sample of choice)

 The source test, validation and train data are titled:

-#### Test = test_data_hs

-#### Train = train_data_hs

-#### Validation = val_data_hs
+#### Test = test_data_hs    |   Train = train_data_hs   |    Validation = val_data_hs

 ### Run the 000_DA_HS.ipynb code file
 Click run till you reach the code block for training and observe the results.
-To run a differnt dataset all you do id change the address for the train data on the second line in the code
+To run a differnt dataset all you do is change the address for the train data on the second line in the code